 With the rise of mining in Africa comes a greater need for certain skills that are scarce on the continent.
 The current skills gap in the mining sector is not restricted to Africa; it’s a problem globally.
-This was found by the Chamber of Mines in Zambia in 2020, who released a report on the problem.
+This was found by the Chamber of Mines in Zambia in 2020, which released a report on the problem.

-According to the report, the mining industry ‘has become the victim of its own success’.
+According to the report, the mining industry ‘has become the victim of its own success.’
 The report states that its ‘exponential growth’ over the last two decades has ‘drained the talent pool’.
 In other words, the growth of talent cannot keep up with the rate of expansion in the mining sector.

 Along with this fast growth, there are various other reasons for the worldwide shortage of talent in mining.